gridscale/terraform-provider-gridscale/website/docs/d/sshkey.html.md

 # gridscale_sshkey

 Get the id of an sshkey resource.
-This can be used to link sshkeys to a storage when an official template is used.
+This can be used to link SSH keys to a storage when an official template is used.

 ## Example Usage